 Our Library’s Collection

-- New and Express DVDs and Blu-rays can be checked out for 3 days.
-New titles can up renewed up to 2 times.
+- Express DVDs and Blu-rays can be checked out for 3 days.
 Express titles cannot be renewed.

 - Books, CDs and audiobooks from other SearchOhio libraries can be checked out for 21 days, and can be renewed up to 3 times.